tamer73/sveltekit-mittwald-spaceserver-demo/README.md

 - https://kit.svelte.dev/docs/adapter-node
 - Deployment via rsync/SSH to https://www.mittwald.de/space-server

-Status: 🚧 Work in progress / broken 🚧
+Status: 🚧 Work in progress / Broken 🚧

 - [ ] Currently rsync runs into timeouts because the many files of `node_modules`?
-(See TODOs below for optimizing this, `adapter-node` needs these files.
-Alternative would be to use `git pull` on the server and run `npm i && npm run build` there)
+See TODOs below for optimizing this, `adapter-node` needs these files.
+Alternative would be to use `git pull` on the server and run `npm i && npm run build` there.
+This is entirely a GitHub challenge, NOT a problem of Mittwald SpaceServer.

 ## Setup